Complete Golf Store Business Logo

 This driver's versatility is enhanced by a 26-gram tungsten rear weight that features three different positions: neutral, draw, and fade.
 The internal dragonfly bracing system, which allows the face to bend more and contributes to the driver's overall consistency, serves as the cherry on top of everything else.

-The Ping G425 is an excellent option for a wide variety of players, not only those with severe handicaps or those just starting out in the game.
-Players who have a rapid swing speed will have no trouble unlocking the driver's huge distance potential with this club.
+The Ping G425 is an excellent option for a wide variety of players, not only those with high handicaps or those just starting out in the game.
+Players with faster swing speeds will have no trouble unlocking the driver’s huge distance potential.

 The lightweight titanium body structure of the Callaway Rogue ST Max is similar to that of the Ping G425.
-Both the dragonfly bracing system of the G425 and the Jailbreak bars of the Callaway Rogue ST Max serves the same purpose, which is to increase stability for the increased flex of the face.
-However, the dragonfly bracing system of the G425 has a different design and a different name than the Jailbreak bars.
+Both the dragonfly bracing system of the G425 and the Jailbreak bars of the Callaway Rogue ST Max serve the same purpose, which is to increase stability for the increased flex of the face.
+However, the dragonfly bracing system of the G425 has a different design than the Jailbreak bars.

 Nevertheless, the Callaway Rogue ST Max was indisputably the more forgiving driver, and it was also more agreeable for our testers whose swing speeds were on the slower side.
 Because it sports a crown and sole made of carbon fiber, it is actually lighter than the Ping G425 model.